Abdullah3553/BINGO/README.md

 # I WANT TO PLAY TOO :3 !
 Do you want to try the game yourself ?
 No problem :)
 The game is already availabe.
 All you have to do is :
+(SFML Should be installed already and connected with codeBlocks the right way)
 - Download the repository as a ZIP archive.
 - Unzip the archive.
 - Open the project.cbp file using CodeBlocks.